You might have heard that Pinterest can be a fantastic way to drive traffic to your blog.

-Let’s dive in!
+Let’s jump right in!

-Disclosure: This free article contains some affiliate links.
-If you purchase any service through one of these links I may earn a small commission, this is at no extra cost to you.
+Disclosure: Our website is reader-supported.
+If you purchase any product through our partner links, we may earn a commission at no extra cost to you.

 What is a Viral Pin?

-In the last 30 days, the below pin has been clicked 1.28K times, saved 344 times, and had 39.1K impressions.
+For example, In the past 30 days, the following pin has been clicked 1.28K times, saved 344 times, and had 39.1K impressions.

 1. Use Pin Worthy Images

-The simple answer is stock images!
+The simple answer is to use stock images!

 2. Use Catchy Pin Titles